joetjo/jopLauncher/README.md

 - it's not possible to start a game in admin mode

 Bug tracking system : None yet.
 Will be setup when needed.

-# What will be in next version ?

-- Update MarkdownHelper ( fix else level )

 # Future potential minor enhancements